kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ## Sets of numbers

 Although Mathematics has rigorous foundations, at the very bottom, notions are not defined [explicitly](https://www.vocabulary.com/dictionary/explicitly).
-One such notion is that of a _set, which is loosely defined as a collection of objects that can either be enumerated or described clearly.
+One such notion is that of a _set_, which is loosely defined as a collection of objects that can either be enumerated or described clearly.
 The _sets of numbers_ we will deal with have names, symbols, and definitions as shown below.

 ::: {.xsmall}
 | Name | Symbol | Definition |